-At the core of the third year is the compulsory dissertation.
+At the core of the third year is the dissertation.
 This is your opportunity to do an in-depth piece of work on a topic of your choosing.

 Apart from that you have a free choice of modules, allowing you to develop your particular interests within theology and religious studies.

 Many year two optional theology modules are also available to choose in year three.